 In this pipeline stage, the salesperson tries to contact or contact the lead to get their business requirements.
 This stage helps you plan your business services concerning the lead’s needs.

 This is an important step in the sales pipeline stages.
 Here, the salesperson sees an opportunity or ‘potential to convert’ with a customer.
 This is recorded in the pipeline stage and the next steps are taken cautiously in the direction of closing a deal successfully.

-After your initial conversation and requirements gathering, if the lead is convinced with your product features, a demo needs to be scheduled in order to give the customer a walkthrough of your product.
+After your initial conversation and requirements gathering, if the lead is convinced of your product features, a demo needs to be scheduled to give the customer a walkthrough of your product.

 6. Closing the Deal or Closing

 This is almost the final stage in your sales process, where you get the desired outcome of your deal.
 Once the dealing or the final discussion has been done between you and the prospect, the sales manager can mark the deal as won or lost.
 In some cases, you may find customers who are not yet ready to buy.
 In that case, these particular customers can be marked separately for nurturing and can be traced back again.